Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 There are various pregnancy teas out there on the market with herbs that can support pregnancy or relieve pregnancy-related symptoms, such as morning sickness.
 I’ve already talked about the benefits of ginger tea during pregnancy.

-Rooibos is another great herb that can be beneficial in a pregnancy tea.
+Rooibos is another great herb that can be beneficial in pregnancy tea.
 According to a 2016 study published in Integrative Pregnancy Inside, ginger is effective for nausea and vomiting during pregnancy (31).
 According to a 2017 study published in the South African Journal of Botany, rooibos supports female fertility, aids the thickening of the uterine wall, helps egg implantation, and is safe during pregnancy (32).
 I recommend Pink Stork Morning Sickness Tea with a delicious organic rooibos tea with ginger and peach flavor.

 Pregnancy